Market Design Lessons for ‘Safety First’ Institutional Engineering

 From the above discussion of financial and non-financial markets may be distilled the following classification of requirements governing the design of an institution confronted with disruptive technological innovation:

 1. Understand the externalities, positive and negative, which affect other ecosystems (or parts of the same ecosystem) and, to the extent those ecosystems affect the system under design, adapt the resulting design to account for these effects.
-For example, high frequency trading (HFT) in financial markets dramatically lessened the time between a strategy’s modification and its execution, leading to volatility clustering and illiquidity when market participants quickly executed updated strategies at the same time.
+For example, high-frequency trading (HFT) in financial markets dramatically lessened the time between a strategy’s modification and its execution, leading to volatility clustering and illiquidity when market participants quickly executed updated strategies at the same time.
 The resulting contagion within a financial system, such as the contagion observed during the 2008 Financial Crisis, created macroeconomic spillovers that, not taken into consideration, amplified financial market corrections within the larger economy (cf. O’Hara 1995, 2015).

 2. Understand the system’s environment, particularly with respect to its boundaries and interfaces with other areas.
 Reliance upon high-speed communications in the development of financial markets throughout the 1980s and 1990s, first with high-speed WATS lines and then via the Internet, meant that the boundary between market and non-market information (both in space and time) was moved.
 This led to the exploitation of larger data sets, both in types of information and quantity of information, which heralded new forms of analysis and entirely new forms of trading behavior, such as algorithmic trading in financial markets and regional-to-national expansion for organ exchange.